 Note: All students who complete the application will receive a grant; however grant amounts are determined by the quality of the application, submitted materials, and recommendation letter.
 Grant awards can range between $50 and $500.
 For this reason, we highly urge you to first review the rubric, and then fill out the application accordingly.

 The Grant Committee is overseen by the Graduate Student Organization Senate.
 The PAC Grant program is funded by the Graduate Student Activity Fee, which is paid by each main campus enrolled, matriculated graduate student at Syracuse University.
 These students are eligible to apply for the travel grant.
 Questions about the program should be directed to firstname.lastname@example.org.
 More information on the use of the student fee can be found on the budget page.

-Applications will be accepted on a rolling basis, with deadlines approximately monthly.
+Applications will be accepted on a rolling basis, with deadlines monthly throughout the year.
 The Grant Committee meets once after each deadline to consider all applications received by that time.
-For all deadlines, you must start your travel on or after June 1, 2016 and before August 27, 2017.
-Travel after that date will be considered in the next academic year.
-In addition, for any travel occurring after June 1, 2017, you may apply next academic year.
+For all deadlines, you must start your travel on or after June 1st of that academic year.
+So for example, if you apply during the 2023-2024 academic year, it must be for travel that occurred as of June 1st 2023.

 Deadlines for Applications:

-The Travel Grant Application can be found online at our Travel Grant Application page.
-Please fill out the student form, in addition to submitting a letter of recommendation from your advisor or other faculty member.
-There are a number of guidelines to consider when filling out the form:
+The PAC Grant Application can be found online at our PAC Grant Application page.
+There are a number of guidelines to consider when filling out the form.
+PLEASE read them all.

 - The applying student must be a main campus enrolled, matriculated graduate student at SU, both at the time of submitting an application, and at the time of travel.